HarshavardhanAnne/AethLabs-MA200/README.md

 The microAeth MA Series instruments are portable scientific instruments which measure the mass concentration of light absorbing carbonaceous particles in a sampled aerosol.
 The MA200 communicates via four methods: USB 2.0, 3v3 TTL Serial, WiFi, Bluetooth Low Energy.
 This python module focuses on 3v3 ttl serial communcation.

-The Met One Instruments Aerocet 531s is a handheld particle counter that measures particle counts of fixed sizes.
-The Aerocet 531s communicates via two methods: USB port and RS232 serial port.
-This python module focuses on the RS232 serial communication and how to read/write data to the device.

 ## Prerequisites

 ### Materials